vunhatchuong/qmk_keymap/sofle/readme.md

 ## Features

-- OLED from snowe shows Luna and Ocean Dreams with Layer name, WPM.
 - Move mouse with kinetic speed.
 - Encoder keymaps for each layer including Mouse Wheel and Media Control.